Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 [Lube Review] Lovehoney Caramel Latte Flavoured Lube

-It’s been a while since I’ve reviewed a lube, and I’ve certainly never tried a caramel flavored lube until today.
-But the “12 Days of Lovehoney” campaign is giving me an opportunity to try a few things I might not normally get to.
-Today, we’re looking at a special limited edition product for the festive season: Lovehoney’s caramel latte lube!
+It’s been a while since I’ve reviewed a lube, and I’ve certainly never tried a caramel and coffee flavored lube until today.
+But ’tis the season, and I do love coffee, so let’s looking at Lovehoney’s new festive caramel latte lubricant.

-Lovehoney’s caramel latte lube is a new seasonal release.
-It’s a water-based formula that comes in a 100ml (3.4 fl oz) pump bottle.
+Lovehoney’s caramel latte coffee flavored lube is a water-based formula that comes in a 100ml (3.4 fl oz) pump bottle.
 It is the latest edition to Lovehoney’s growing flavoured lubes line.

 Lovehoney caramel latte flavoured lube